by Todd Walker

 - Stash cash.
 Sock away a $5, $10, or $20 dollar bill in your glove box or other hidey-hole in your vehicle.
 Do this as often as possible until you have a nice cache of emergency cash.

-- Take care of your dogs.
+- Take care of your feet.
 Throw a comfortable pair of shoes or boots (and socks) in your car or truck in case of a break down and you have to get home the primal way – hoofing it.
 Penny loafers and high heels might get you there but won’t be comfortable.
-Do people still wear penny loafers?

 - Top off your tank.
 Get in the habit of filling up your vehicle when it hits the half-full mark.
 Better to not roll the dice and have enough fuel to get where you’re going.